sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>8001</td>
-      <td>Over account storage limit - please upgrade, The file you tried to upload is putting you over your storage quota.
-You can upgrade your account easily using your account settings page to make your file work.</td>
+      <td>Over account storage limit - The file you tried to upload is putting you over your storage quota.
+You can upgrade your account easily by accessing your account settings page.</td>
     </tr>
     <tr>
       <td>8002</td>
-      <td>Over account table limit - please upgrade, The file you tried to upload is putting you over your table quota.
-You can upgrade your account easily using your account settings page to make your file work.
+      <td>Over account table limit - The file you tried to upload is putting you over your table quota.
+You can upgrade your account easily by accessing your account settings page.
 Alternatively, you may be able to delete some unused tables to make room.</td>
     </tr>
     <tr>
       <td>9999</td>